worldbank/ietoolkit/src/mdhlp/iedropone.md

 Otherwise we would unknowingly keep this incorrect observation in our data set.

-Similarly, if a new observation is added that is the correct household with ID 712047, then both observation would be dropped without warning if we would have used `drop if household_id == 712047`.
+Similarly, if a new observation is added that is the correct household with ID 712047, then both observations would be dropped without warning if we would have used `drop if household_id == 712047`.
-`iedropone` can be used as below to make sure that only that one observations is dropped.
+`iedropone` can be used as below to make sure that only that one observation is dropped.
-And if the data changes such that two observations are dropped, then the command will throw and error.
+And if the data changes such that two observations are dropped, then the command will throw an error.

 ```
 iedropone if household_id == 712047